jameyg42/appdynamics_ngx_module/README.md

 ### AppDynamics library
-The AppDynamics C++ Agent library is currently only distributed as a dynamic library, and needs to be "installed" and available to the appdynamics_ngx_module's library path.
+The AppDynamics C++ Agent library is currently only distributed as a dynamic library, and needs to be "installed" and available to the appdynamics_ngx_module's library path at runtime.

+Licensing prevents the inclusion of the AppDynamics SDK headers in this repo.
+To compile this module, the headers from the SDK must be copied into `./vendor/appdynamics-cpp-sdk/include/`.

 See https://docs.appdynamics.com/appd/22.x/22.2/en/application-monitoring/install-app-server-agents/c-c++-sdk for more information.

 ## Configuration directives